Ligo-Protocol/chainlink-node-docker-compose/README.md

 # How to use

 1. Review `chainlink.env` and adapt accordingly.
-The committed environment file uses Kovan testnet.
+The committed environment file uses Rinkeby testnet.
 Also, the example uses a wss infura project url.

 2. Build and run with docker-compose